 Next, the ingredients in Oatly oat milk:

-- Water → don’t get me started, tap water will be a whole other blog
+- Water → don’t get me started, learn about tap water here

 - Oats → not organic, meaning sprayed with glyphosate and other pesticides

 - Low erucic acid rapeseed oil → aka Canola oil which promotes inflammation

 - Calcium Carbonate → Preservative that causes a leaky gut

 - Sea Salt → don’t get me started, microplastic content in generic salt will be a whole other blog

 - Riboflavin → Fortified vitamins in food and beverages are never trustworthy

 - Vitamin A → see above